Impact of the 1914 Sealing Disaster

 News of the Newfoundland disaster reached St. John’s by telegraph on the evening of April 2 and quickly spread across the country.
 The following day, telegraph offices were crowded with people waiting for word of the sealers and the Evening Telegram reported that “business was practically stagnated.
 Everybody seemed unable to work.”
 Local newspapers printed dozens of letters of sympathy and began receiving donations from people wishing to help victims and their families.

 Photographer unknown.
-Reproduced by permission of the Archives and Manuscripts Division (Coll.
-115 16.04.045), Queen Elizabeth II Library, Memorial University, St. John’s, NL.
+Reproduced by permission of Archives and Special Collections (Coll.
+115 16.04.045), Queen Elizabeth II Library, Memorial University of Newfoundland, St. John's, NL.

 On April 4, hundreds of anxious spectators lined the St. John’s waterfront as the sealing vessel Bellaventure steamed through the Narrows carrying 69 corpses stacked on its deck.
 “The vision sent a shudder through the crowd,” wrote a reporter with the Evening Telegram.
 “The bodies had been laid there just as they were brought in from the ice, many of them with limbs contracted and drawn up in postures which the cold had brought about.”

 The crowd watched for more than an hour as dozens of injured men left the Bellaventure.
 Many had swollen wrists and necks, or limbs blackened by frostbite; others suffered from ice-blindness and wore dark glasses.
 Twenty-two sealers could not walk because their feet or legs were frozen and medical personnel carried them off the ship on stretchers.
 These men received treatment at the General Hospital, while the Grenfell Building accepted survivors in less serious condition and served as a temporary mortuary for the dead sealers.